threedaymonk/l10nizer/README.md

       some_heading: Some heading
       this_thing_is_called_a: This thing is called {{a}}

-You can then make `l10nized.yml` the localisation file for your current locale, e.g. `en_GB.yml`.
+You can then use `l10nized.yml` as a basis for the localisation file for your current locale, e.g. `en_GB.yml`.

 Usage
 -----